E31a3152

 • Sensory and/or physical needs

-How does The Pingle Academy identify and assess SEN?
+How does The Pingle Academy identify and assess SEND?

-When a student is identified as having SEN we use a four-step process to ensure barriers to learning are removed and effective provision is put in place.
+When a student is identified as having SEND we use a four-step process to ensure barriers to learning are removed and effective provision is put in place.
 This process is known as the

 ‘Graduated Approach’ and ensures that parents and students need are at the centre of all provision provided.